 It’s hard to keep your schedule together, and things can get confusing as schedules can get mixed up.
 By using these two common items confusion and mishaps can be avoided.
 You can also tack up a lonely sock looking for a mate, a reminder when something is due, etc.

 A loft bed might be the perfect solution for your space needs.
 By keeping your bed up high you essentially double the space in your room.
 Think of what can be put on the floor space below – a desk, storage units, and book shelves.

 If you are one who doesn’t want a loft bed, however, and you still want a lot of extra space, then a storage bed is the perfect thing for you.
 Storage beds usually have drawers or shelves built into the frame.
 These are great places to store out-of-season clothing if you use those shrinkable storage bags.

 You always want at least one of these in your room.
 They are a safe haven for text books, files, medicines, creams, contacts containers, notepads, etc.

 If your room has cable access, it is always a good idea to consider mounting the TV on the wall instead of placing it on a shelf – it just takes up too much space otherwise.

 Using a special Storage Foundation like a Forever Foundation can significantly increase storage space in your bedroom.
-While traditional beds do offer limited space underneath, Forever Store More Foundations make even more space that can be filled with storage bins, suite cases or even large boxes which can easily hold all of your off-season clothing.
+While traditional beds do offer limited space underneath, Forever Store More Foundations make even more space that can be filled with storage bins, suite cases, or even large boxes that can easily hold all of your off-season clothing.
 The other benefit of this is that this use of that space cuts down on the cleaning of the floor space under your bed – just sayin’.